This blog has been updated to reflect the release of WCAG version 2.2 in October of 2023.

 Determining whether to aim for WCAG AA vs. AAA often comes down to the size or type of organization in question, as well as the type and purpose of the web content and its typical users.
 Some organizations and types of web content will be held to a higher standard than others.
 For example, large government websites for the general public are often expected to meet the highest accessibility standards by conforming to Level AAA, particularly on pages where essential information or functions are included.

 There is no question that a site meeting WCAG Level AAA requirements would provide near optimal accessibility.
 After all, with each WCAG success criterion you satisfy, you’re tearing down a barrier to a smooth online experience.
 But Level AAA is not a requirement for all sites, and your approach to digital accessibility should be pragmatic.
 When looking at WCAG AA vs. AAA requirements, think about your organization, the purpose of your web content, and your typical users.
 The current best practice is to follow WCAG 2.1 AA guidelines, while trying to conform to the particular Level AAA requirements that fit your content’s purpose and user base.

 For more information on ensuring your web content satisfies WCAG criteria, download our WCAG checklist.

 Getting accessibility just right

-eSSENTIAL Accessibility has worked with all kinds of organizations to bring their digital content into conformance with WCAG and compliance with global legal requirements.
+Level Access has worked with all kinds of organizations to bring their digital content into conformance with WCAG and compliance with global legal requirements.
 If you need guidance on the moves your organization should be making when designing digital experiences, reach out to our team today and learn about our end-to-end digital accessibility solution.

 eSSENTIAL Accessibility has changed its name to Level Access!
 Read More